qutip/qutip-tutorials/tutorials-v5/optimal-control/02-cpo-GRAPE-Hadamard.md

 evo_time = 10
 ```

-### Set the conditions which will cause the pulse optimisation to terminate
+### Set the conditions that will cause the pulse optimisation to terminate

-At each iteration the fidelity of the evolution is tested by comparaing the calculated evolution U(T) with the target U_targ.
+At each iteration, the fidelity of the evolution is tested by comparaing the calculated evolution U(T) with the target U_targ.
 For unitary systems such as this one this is typically:
 f = normalise(overlap(U(T), U_targ))
 For details of the normalisation see [1] or the source code.
 The maximum fidelity (for a unitary system) calculated this way would be 1, and hence the error is calculated as fid_err = 1 - fidelity.
 As such the optimisation is considered completed when the fid_err falls below such a target value.